Quantum Mechanics in Terms of Realism

-It is well known that Einstein favored determinism$^{(172-177)}$: ``At any rate I am convinced that {\it he} is not playing dice''.$^{(173)}$ And this has often been considered as Einstein's main criticism of quantum theory.
-However, as indicated by Einstein$^{(178)}$ and emphasized by Pauli in a letter to Born: {\narrower Einstein (as he explicitly repeated to me) does not consider the concept of ``determinism'' to be as fundamental as it is frequently held to be $\ldots $ Einstein's point of departure is ``realistic'' rather than ``deterministic.''$^{(179)}$ }
+As explained in Sec.~2.1 we have micro-determinism but macro-indeterminism (unpredictability).
+Of course macro-determinism is only possible with micro-determinism.

 Both determinism and indeterminism are compatible with realism.
-The question of determinism versus indeterminism is a matter of philosophical taste, like optimism and pessimism.
-We can never prove that everything is determined, but neither can we ever prove that not everything is determined, it being always possible to resort to unknown influences.
-Remember Freud with regard to human actions.
-Determinism means a program.
-It means the expecta tion that as science advances we will be able to make more and more phenomena predictable, by means of laws of nature, and that this process is infinite.
+Determinism means a programme.
+It means the expectation that as science advances we will be able to make more and more phenomena predictable, by means of laws of nature, and that this process is infinite.

+It is well known that Einstein favoured determinism \cite{Ein24} - \cite{Spe}: ``At any rate I am convinced that \emph{he} is not playing dice'' \cite{Ein26}.
+And this has often been considered as Einstein's main criticism of quantum theory.
+However, as indicated by Einstein \cite{Ein50} and emphasized by Pauli in a letter to Born \cite{Pauli54}: \begin{quote} Einstein (as he explicitly repeated to me) does not consider the concept of ``determinism'' to be as fundamental as it is frequently held to be $\ldots $ Einstein's point of departure is ``realistic'' rather than ``deterministic.'' \end{quote} What Einstein had in mind is obviously micro- as well as macro-determinism.

-Although the question of determinism or indeterminism has nothing to do with the question of realism we nevertheless consider it here because it is given so much importance in the philosophical discussions on quantum mechanics and because the Copenhagen interpretation takes such a provocative stand.
-The Copenhagen interpretation takes the stand of strict indeterminism and decrees a definite limit to the described process of the deterministic program.
-It maintains that the probabilities in quantum mechanics are unlike those in statistical mechanics and can never be explained by some underlying determin ing processes that would specify the physical situation in more detail.
-The probability statements in quantum mechanics, according to this interpreta tion, are the last word.
-Even if we knew all the laws and all the wavepackets of the world we would not be able, in principle, to calculate the exact future result of an individual measurement.
-Only in some degenerate cases can we obtain probabilities that reach the value one and thus give certainty.
+We comment on this topic here because the Copenhagen interpretation takes the stand of strict indeterminism, micro and thus also macroscopic, and apodictically decrees a definite limit to the described process of the deterministic programme.
+It maintains that the probabilities in quantum mechanics are unlike those in statistical mechanics and can never be explained by underlying determining processes that would specify the physical situation in more detail.
+The probability statements in quantum mechanics, according to this interpretation, are the last word.
+Even if we knew all the laws and all the wavepackets in the world, we would not be able, in principle, to calculate the exact future result of an individual measurement.
+Only in some degenerate cases can we obtain probabilities that reach the value 1 and thus give certainty.
 In general, identical initial conditions do not lead to identical results.